juhahinkula/classroom-fix/README.md

 3. Select classroom
 4. Select assignment

-Script will fix all assignment repositories that have student with pending invitation.
+Script will resolve repository access issues for selected assignment where students have pending invitations.